JHebenstreit48/NetNotes/public/Home.md

 <hr />

 <div class="Note">
-  NOTE: Each project is focused on organizing technical knowledge across different domains.
-All of them are being actively maintained, but current efforts are focused on refactoring routing, navigation, and lazy-loaded pages for NetNotes and DevScriptStax.
+  NOTE: All four projects—NetNotes, DevScriptStax, AppFoundry, and PixelProse—are currently undergoing a major refactor of navigation and routes.
+The primary focus is on granularizing categories and subpages, restructuring content for consistency, and implementing lazy-loaded routing across the sites.

-Also, many pages and features may still be in progress as this site is continually refined.
+  While this structural work is the main priority, new notes and topic pages are also being added in parallel, though content expansion is not the central focus at this stage.
 Use the navigation above to explore notes on switching, routing, TCP/IP and OSI models, ACLs, device configuration, tools like GNS3 and Wireshark, and more.
 </div>

 <hr />